ENSET-WEB/Lab-5/Authentication-Angular/README.md

 - **User Authentication**: Users can sign up and log in with their credentials.
 - **Protected Routes**: Certain pages are accessible only to authenticated users.
-- **State Management**: Authentication state is managed using Angular services and `BehaviorSubject`.
-- **Responsive Design**: The application is styled to look good on various screen sizes.
 - **Mock Backend**: JSON Server is used to simulate a backend for user data.

 ## Project Structure